UNICEF Indonesia: Missions

-UNICEF Indonesia objectives for 2010 - 2015 are working with the government, academic research centres and other partners to help shape child-friendly policies and more effective public social spending that will reach millions of children and reduce disparities.
-UNICEF Indonesia also helps to build capacity for government institutions to offer basic health, education, child protection services thereby increasing access for individuals and families.
+UNICEF Indonesia objectives for 2010 - 2015 are working with the government, academic research centers, and other partners to help shape child-friendly policies and more effective public social spending that will reach millions of children and reduce disparities.
+UNICEF Indonesia also helps to build capacity for government institutions to offer basic healthcare, education, and child protection services, thereby increasing access for individuals and families.

-UNICEF Indonesia main areas of work will cover:
+UNICEF Indonesia's main areas of work will cover:

-Policy Advocacy and Partnerships for Children which focuses on social policy, budgeting, social protection, evidence-based advocacy, knowledge management, communications for development, media relations and private sector fundraising and partnerships.
+Policy Advocacy and Partnerships for Children focuses on social policy, budgeting, social protection, evidence-based advocacy, knowledge management, communications for development, media relations, and private sector fundraising and partnerships.

-Child Survival and Development which provides strategic support and technical assistance to improve policies, access to and uptake of services through the health system, particularly the posyandu (integrated health post) network.
-It aims to improve water and sanitation for poor and vulnerable children and women; developing capacity in health human resources, especially in remote poor areas; improving health information systems, monitoring and evaluation; documenting lessons learnt to improve governance, services and resource allocation.
+Child Survival and Development provides strategic support and technical assistance to improve policies and access to and uptake of services through the health system, particularly the posyandu (integrated health post) network.
+It aims to improve water and sanitation for poor and vulnerable children and women; develop capacity in health human resources, especially in remote poor areas; improve health information systems, monitoring, and evaluation; document lessons learned to enrich governance, services, and resource allocation.

-Education and Adolescent Development aims to ensure children and young people, especially vulnerable populations, are equipped with adequate knowledge, basic education and life skills to cope with challenges and opportunities such as fighting HIV and AIDS.
-It also aims to have improved government and community-based organization capacities at national and sub-national levels for implementing holistic early childhood development; strengthened legislation and increased budget allocations for achieving school readiness for children below 7 years age and improved education sector preparedness plans and strengthened capacities of government and civil society organizations to respond to disasters and emergencies.
+Education and Adolescent Development aims to ensure children and young people, especially vulnerable populations, are equipped with adequate knowledge, basic education, and life skills to cope with challenges and opportunities such as fighting HIV and AIDS.
+It also aims to have refined government and community-based organization capacities at national and sub-national levels for implementing holistic early childhood development; strengthened legislation and increased budget allocations for achieving school readiness for children below seven years of age, improved education sector preparedness plans, strengthened capacities of government, and civil society organizations to respond to disasters and emergencies.

 Child Protection emphasizes building comprehensive child protection systems at national and sub-national levels.
-Priorities include strengthened service delivery systems at the national and sub-national levels; promoting family-based care; developing a child sensitive justice system and promoting restorative justice for child offenders.
-UNICEF is continuing to assist the government to roll out universal birth registration.
+Priorities include but are not limited to, strengthened service delivery systems at the national and sub-national levels, promoting family-based care, developing a child-sensitive justice system, promoting restorative justice for child offenders, and continuing to assist the government in rolling out universal birth registration.

-UNICEF Indonesia Goodwill Ambassador include Ferry Salim.
-He has been an ambassador since 2004.
+UNICEF Indonesia's list of Goodwill Ambassadors so far includes Ferry Salim and Nicholas Saputra.

 Where does UNICEF add its value?